 As a 4:59 marathoner at the age of 25, never, never would I have imagined that could happen.
 I was deep into training for my first Boston Marathon, to be held in April 2020, when it was canceled due to COVID-19.
 I was able to use that time for 2021, but it was not a good enough time to get in that time around (I describe that disappointment in this video.)

 In August 2020, I became an RRCA Certified Running Coach and began training athletes shortly after.

 My hope is that through this blog I help you achieve what you never thought possible for yourself.
 I am always researching and striving to gain more knowledge so I can ensure I only pass on the most factual and essential information you need to know when it comes to your training, as well as the best running gear to get you through it all.

-When I’m not running or writing, I’m raising my three babies (ok, they’re actually 8, 6 and 4) and being a mom is the best.
-But when I need a break…I go for a run!
+When I’m not running or writing, I’m raising my three elementary-aged kids.
+I absolutely love being a mom, but when I need a break…I go for a run!

 My PRs (fun fact – you can still get PRs in your 40s and beyond!)